kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 	//
 	// +optional
 	SchedulerStatus SchedulerStatus `json:"schedulerStatus,omitempty"`
-	// A human readable message indicating details about why the scenario is in this phase.
+	// A human-readable message indicating details about why the scenario is in this phase.
 	//
 	// +optional
 	Message *string `json:"message,omitempty"`
-	// Step indicates the current step.
+	// StepStatus has the status related to step.
 	//
-	// +optional
-	Step ScenarioStep `json:"step,omitempty"`
+    StepStatus ScenarioStepStatus
 	// ScenarioResult has the result of the simulation.
 	// Just before Step advances, this result is updated based on all occurrences at that step.
 	//